dreadflopp/dreadsskyrimbuild/content/Post Installation/_index.md

 ## Precache grass

+Users that installed *No Grass In Objects* with the precache options should precache their grass now:

 1. IN MO, click on the puzzle icon
 1. Choose *Precache Grass* and wait.
 This will start Skyrim, which will crash multiple times.
 This is normal.
 The process takes time, about 2 hours is normal.